Compositional and morphological study of a Nuragic bronze figurine with neutron diffraction and neutron tomography: Methods

 \subsection{Neutron Imaging}

 IMAT is a cold neutron imaging station designed for non-destructive imaging on a broad range of material science areas.
-In its current configuration, the instrument supports a field of view of 200x200 mm\textsuperscript{2} for larger samples (with $\sim$200 $\mu$m spatial resolution), while for smaller samples, a spatial resolution of 50-60$\mu$m can be achieved.
-The experimental area is equipped with a rotation and translation stage, with a downstream camera for attenuation-based measurements.
+Located in ISIS target station 2, the experimental area is equipped with a rotation and translation stage, with a downstream camera for attenuation-based measurements.
 For a more detailed description of the beam line, see \cite{otto}.
-The neutron imaging investigation is crucial to get morphological details about a sample.
 The warrior was placed in a custom-made aluminium sample holder and irradiated for a few hours.
 Tomography measurements were performed using an Andor Zyla sCMOS camera (2048x2048 pixels) coupled to a ZnS/LiF scintillator providing a field of view of $\sim$210x210 mm\textsuperscript{2} and an effective pixel size at the scintillator of $\sim$100$\mu$m.
-The achievable spatial resolution is influenced by the beam divergence and was optimised by minimising the geometric unsharpness at the scintillator given by: d/(L/D), where d is the sample-detector distance, L is the distance between the pinhole and the detector, and D is the pinhole aperture diameter.
-The sample was placed as close to the detector as possible to minimise d.
-With L being fixed at $\sim$10m, a pinhole diameter of 40mm was selected, corresponding to a collimation ratio (L/D) of 250.
-The collected data were processed with the Mantid imaging software and analysed with ImageJ and Avizo.
+The achievable spatial resolution is influenced by the beam divergence and was optimised by minimising the geometric unsharpness at the scintillator given by: \textit{l\textsubscript{d}/(L/D)}, where \textit{l\textsubscript{d}} is the sample-detector distance, \textit{L} is the distance between the pinhole and the detector, and \textit{D} is the pinhole aperture diameter.
+The sample was placed as close to the detector as possible to minimise \textit{l\textsubscript{d}}.
+With \textit{L} being fixed at $\sim$10 m, a pinhole diameter of 40 mm was selected, corresponding to a collimation ratio (L/D) of 250 and a spatial resolution of $\sim$200$\mu$m.
+The collected data were processed with the Mantid imaging software and analysed with ImageJ \cite{imageJ}.